ericaloha/ericaloha.github.io/_pages/about.md

 ---

-I am Kecheng HUANG (黄克成), a third-year PhD candidate at the Chinese University of Hong Kong, under the supervision of Professor **Zili SHAO**.
+I am Kecheng HUANG (黄克成), a fourth-year Ph.D. candidate at the Chinese University of Hong Kong, under the supervision of Professor **Zili SHAO**.
 My research focuses on indexing, database systems, and storage systems.

 ## Education Background